Amazon SES vs Mailgun - the ultimate guide

 Mail body access

 There is no way to access the mail body of an email sent through Amazon SES.
 The most you can get from the event is the email subject.
-With Mailgun, a delivery event will come with a URL you can make an authenticated request to access the email content.
+With Mailgun, a delivery event will come with a URL you can make an authenticated request to to access the email content.

 If you are using Engage to manage your transactional emails through Amazon SES, you will be provided an email you can BCC your outgoing transactional emails with so you can view the email body on your Engage dashboard.
 This helps you see what emails your users are getting and be sure they are delivered as should be.